drduh/YubiKey-Guide/README.md

 This should return a path such as `/run/user/1000/gnupg/S.gpg-agent`.

-* On the remote machine, edit the file `/etc/ssh/sshd_config`, so that option `StreamLocalBindUnlink` is set to `StreamLocalBindUnlink yes`
+On the remote machine, edit `/etc/ssh/sshd_config` to set `StreamLocalBindUnlink yes`

-* **Optional** If you do not have root access to the remote machine to edit `/etc/ssh/sshd_config`, you will need to remove the socket on the remote machine before forwarding works.
+**Optional** If you do not have root access to the remote machine to edit `/etc/ssh/sshd_config`, you will need to remove the socket on the remote machine before forwarding works.
 For example, `rm /run/user/1000/gnupg/S.gpg-agent`.
 Further information can be found on the [AgentForwarding GNUPG wiki page](https://wiki.gnupg.org/AgentForwarding).

-* Import public keys to the remote machine.
+Import public keys to the remote machine.
 This can be done by fetching from a keyserver.
 On the local machine, copy the public keyring to the remote machine:

 ```console
 $ scp ~/.gnupg/pubring.kbx remote:~/.gnupg/
 ```

-* Finally, enable agent forwarding for a given machine by adding the following to the local machine's ssh config file `~/.ssh/config` (your agent sockets may be different):
+Finally, enable agent forwarding for a given machine by adding the following to the local machine's ssh config file `~/.ssh/config` (your agent sockets may be different):

 ```
 Host